wQuole/spacemaker-docker-kubernetes-course/PREREQUISITES.md

 ## Google Account

-You need a google account.
-If you have gmail, you have a google account.
+You need a Google account.
+If you have gmail, you have a Google account.

 ## Git

-It is beneficial, but not needed to have git installed.
+It is beneficial to have git installed, but strictly not needed.